 No matter if you’re considering a career in nursing or you’re a registered nurse looking to add to your skillset, there’s a course to suit.
 Though, with so many options available, it can be hard to know where to start looking.

-You can study nursing courses in colleges, universities and through online learning platforms.
+You can study nursing courses in colleges, and universities and through online learning platforms.
 This may seem excessive but having so many options means you can study the course you want in an environment that suits your learning style.

 Granted, everyone pursuing the path to become a nurse must undergo practical training before they can gain their registration.
 Putting what you’ve learnt into practice is essential to demonstrate your skills and prove you’re capable of caring for people in a healthcare environment.

 However, there are courses before and after this stage that allow you to build your knowledge, pick up new skills and progress into new areas of nursing.

 Courses to Become a Nurse

 If you’re aiming to become a nurse practitioner, the traditional route would be to complete at least two A-levels in subjects relevant to nursing.
 In addition to having 5 GCSEs at grades 4 (C) or above - including Maths, English and often Biology.

 This would meet the entry requirements for most nursing degree courses, which is an essential step in your journey towards a nursing career.

 In recent years, the way you can meet university entry requirements for nursing degrees has become more flexible.
 Now, you can complete your A Levels online, or take an online access to nursing course which allows you to study nursing specifically, ahead of your degree.